 His core abilities are on R&D process development, scaling up IPR management and technology transfer.
 Also, in techno economic feasibility analysis, incubation, start-up consultancy and venture funding, etc.

 NRDC got the best PSE award under his leadership.
 He was also awarded as CEO of the Year 2017 by ICC.

 Welcome to the webinar, Dr Purushoham.
 Over to you!

 Dr H Purushotham speaking- Yeah, thank you.
 As you rightly said, we have created a lot of awareness in the supply side of an equation.
 A demand side of equation is a co-existence of IP and has not really been very strong in our country.

 So, many agencies now have chapped out their programs.
 Like AGNii, NRDC almost every department under various ministries, now, are giving up programs.
 That is because honorable Prime Minister has combined innovation in almost all development and welfare programs.
 So, innovation is now linked to all the national programs.

 Now, I think, this is the best time for entrepreneurship and innovation.
 It’s the best time to take IP to the marketplace, monetize IP, and get the RoI that has been made on the R&D.

 So, this is the best time in the history of entrepreneurship, in my opinion.
 I praise Sagacious for taking such a wonderful step on how to focus more on IP commercialization.
-Enough resources are spent on creating IP awareness.
+They’re spending enough resources creating IP awareness.
 And, unless you push the demand side of the equation, you are not going to off take your IPs.
-Even though they are not in a great number, but, whatever IPs you have created should be consumed.
+You should consume whatever number of IPs that you create even when they are not in a great number.

 Best Practices on IP Commercialization